royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

   * Details: arn, thing type - note your device arn for later
   * Security: review the certificate, its arn, policies, and things **note the certificate name for later use**
   * Groups
-* Click on "Edit" in the thing page and add an attribute, which key is 'Owner', and value is `abcde-12345`. we will later use this is the policy that will restrict devices to post to their tenant topic

 ## Rule Creation